Duane is an avid reader and follower of all things social, spiritual, and political, and a committed leftist.

-Capitalism as practiced for the last two centuries has proved to be unsustainable, for humanity, and the planet.
-We're at a pivot point in human social evolution.
-Until the owners of capital realize that hoarding property and funds, extracting profit from the earth in a reckless manner, profit that doesn't circulate through the collective of humanity, will lead to collapse of society and the environment.
-When we realize that for over two hundred years we've acted more like a cancer on this planet, not as caretakers of the earth, or each other.
+Capitalism, as practiced for the last two centuries, has proved to be unsustainable for humanity and the planet.
+We're at a pivot point in human social evolution until the owners of capital realize that hoarding property and funds, extracting profit from the earth in a reckless manner, and profit that doesn't circulate through the collective of humanity will lead to the collapse of society and the environment.
+When we realize that for over 200 years, we've acted more like a cancer on this planet, not as caretakers of the earth or each other.

 © 2015 Duane Townsend